 ECG tracking is the most advanced cardiac health tracking feature available in a smartwatch.
-Even though a smartwatch with ECG cannot be considered as medical equipment, it can detect irregular heart rate, irregular heart rhythm and Atrial fibrillation.
+Even though a smartwatch with ECG cannot be considered medical equipment, it can detect irregular heart rate, irregular heart rhythm, and Atrial fibrillation.

-It can measure your ECG right from your wrist anywhere anytime in 30 seconds.
-Most of the ECG tracking smartwatches allows you to share your ECG report with your doctor so that he can have a closer look into heart health.
+It can measure your ECG right from your wrist anywhere, anytime in 30 seconds.
+Most of the ECG tracking smartwatches allow you to share your ECG report with your doctor so that he can have a closer look into heart health.

-If you are looking for a smartwatch with ECG, then you can check our latest list of the best FDA Approved smartwatch with ECG.
-A smartwatch that tracks ECG cost you more money than other smartwatches that comes without an ECG app.
+If you are looking for a smartwatch with ECG, you can check our latest list of the best FDA Approved smartwatches with ECG.
+A smartwatch that tracks ECG costs you more money than other smartwatches that comes without an ECG app.

 However, if you want to have a closer look at your cardiac health, then an ECG Smartwatch is worth buying.